HeardLibrary/digital-scholarship/computer/backup-windows.md

 <img src="../images-5-pc/external-drive-dock.jpg" style="border:1px solid black">

-Another possible alternative is to attach a regular non-USB hard drive (magnetic media or solid state)  using an external drive dock that connects by USB.
+Another possible alternative is to attach a regular non-USB hard drive (magnetic media or solid state)  using an external drive dock that connects by USB (see image above).
 If you have several large-capacity drives salvaged from old desktop systems, you can store a number of full backups on a single drive by simply dragging and dropping the entire folder to be backed up.
 The drives can be undocked and stored in a safe location away from the computer.

+For perspective, the system above has been used to make weekly full backups of all of my work files on Fridays for 8 months without erasing any previous backups.
+The drive is removed from the system and stored until the next week.
+After that amound of time, about 50 GB of the available 950 GB available on the drive has been used.
+At that rate, the drive will be filled in about 12 years.

-This shares the same disadvantage of the Clickfree in that you need to remember to plug in the drive and do the copy.
+This system shares the same disadvantage of the Clickfree in that you need to remember to plug in the drive and do the copy.

 # Some suggestions